CrowdStrike/aidr-aiguard-lab/README.md

                           health-coverage,
                           negative-sentiment,
                           gibberish
+  --use_labels_as_detectors
+                        Use the labels from the test cases as topics for detection.
+                        This will enable all topic detectors corresponding to the labels in the test cases.
+                        Default: False.
   --report_any_topic    Report any topic detection, even if not specified in --detectors.
                         This will report all detected topics in the response, regardless of whether they are explicitly requested or not.
 Default: False.
   --topic_threshold TOPIC_THRESHOLD
                         Threshold for topic detection confidence.
 Only applies when using AI Guard with topics.
-Default: 1.0.
+Default: 0.5.
   --fail_fast           Enable fail-fast mode: detectors will block and exit on first
                         detection.
 Default: False.
   --malicious_prompt_labels MALICIOUS_PROMPT_LABELS